What's on the label is the measured result — net peptide mass, not gross powder weight, plus RP-HPLC purity, on a lot-numbered COA for every batch.

 Yes.
 503B procurement requires deeper supplier-audit support beyond the standard COA, including manufacturing-facility audit history, raw-material supplier verification, change-control documentation, and stability data on the actual lot.
 We extend the documentation scope on request to match 503B expectations.
 Discuss the specific 503B requirements at quote stage so the analytical scope and audit-support package match your facility's quality system.

-PCAC will evaluate seven peptides for 503A bulks-list inclusion in July 2026: BPC-157, TB-500, KPV, MOTs-C, Emideltide, Semax, Epitalon.
+PCAC will evaluate seven peptides for 503A bulks-list inclusion in July 2026: BPC-157, TB-500, KPV, MOTS-c, Emideltide, Semax, Epitalon.
 If FDA accepts PCAC's recommendation, 503A compounding pharmacies could legally use these peptides for patient-specific compounding under standard 503A documentation requirements.
 Regardless of the PCAC outcome, the documentation depth buyers demand has structurally shifted upward, suppliers without auditable analytical packets will not survive the next two procurement cycles.
 Our documentation is already aligned with the post-PCAC standards.

 State boards of pharmacy vary substantially in their enforcement of 503A compounding rules.
 Some states (Florida, Texas, Arizona) operate with more permissive frameworks; others (California, several Northeast states) apply stricter enforcement.
 The same compounded preparation that's clearly permissible in one state may face regulatory scrutiny in another.
 We don't provide state-specific legal advice, but our regulatory team can describe the documentation depth that supports your specific state-board interaction.
 Match your procurement to your state's current framework, not to a uniform federal expectation.